votamrima/site/_posts/2021-11-19-create-openshift-oauth-users.md

 [admin@ocp4 try]$
 ````

-Create a secret from created file.
-Here the secret named as ``myusers`` and used a prefix ``htpasswd`` in front of the the path to the file.
-Moreover, the secret should be create in namespace ``openshift-config``.
+### Apply htpasswd file

+In order to apply a httpasswd file for Openshift, first of should be created a secret in openshift-config namespace.
+In the following command I described how I did.
+Here, it is important to define *htpasswd* as a type of appling secret.

 ````
 [admin@ocp4 try]$ oc create secret generic myusers --from-file htpasswd=my_ocp_users -n openshift-config